PiPevafo/QTG-QAOA_for_QKP/README.md

 * A theoretical overview of QKP and QAOA.
 * Motivation for using the QTG initial state.
 * Circuit design for cost Hamiltonian and mixer.
-* Empirical results comparing QAOA with and without QTG.
+* Empirical results comparing QTG with and without biased hadamard gates.
-* Analysis of solution quality as a function of QAOA depth $p$.

 ---

 ## Author

-Developed by **\[Andres Valencia]**, Physics undergraduate student, as part of a research project on quantum algorithms for combinatorial optimization-GERAD UQAM.
+Developed by **Andres Valencia**, Physics undergraduate student, as part of a research project on quantum algorithms for combinatorial optimization at GERAD UQAM.

 ---

 ## License

+This project is licensed under the Apache License.
+See the [LICENSE](LICENSE) file for details.